Croatia in brief

 The geopolitical situation of Croatia is determined, therefore, by the convergence and influence of different ethnic, religious, economic and political factors.
 With respect to the complex position of the country, Croatian authors usually define it as Central European and Mediterranean.

 According to the predominant historical orientation of most of the present-day territory, which gravitated towards Vienna and Budapest, and according to the geographical characteristics of its continental interior, Croatia is a Central European country.
-On the other hand, its exceptionally long sea front which, with the immediate inland region, fell under the historical influence of Venice, make it a Mediterranean country.
-In the Adriatic hinterland, in a triangle formed by the towns of Nin, Knin and Šibenik, the seeds of the first medieval Croatian state were sown.
-The general shift of economic centres of gravity to the north in Europe, and Croatia’s entry into a state union with Hungary, moved the centre of gravity of the Croatian state towards Zagreb.
+On the other hand, its exceptionally long sea front, with the immediate inland region, fell under the historical influence of the maritime power of Venice, making Croatia a Mediterranean country.
+In the hinterland of the Adriatic coast, in a triangle formed by the towns of Nin, Knin and Šibenik, the seeds of the first medieval Croatian state were sown.
+The general shift of economic centres of gravity to the north in Europe, and Croatia's entry into a state union with Hungary, moved the centre of gravity of the Croatian state towards Zagreb.

 In the wider context of the Croatian region, several powerful political, economic and civilisational centres developed through the ages (the Ancient Greeks, the Romans, the Byzantines, the Franks, the Hungarians, the Ottomans, and the Venetians).
 Their influences permeated the region of Croatia, and were often in conflict with each other.
 In the division caused by the schism in Christianity, Croatia leaned towards the Western faction, at the same time forming the far eastern border of Western Christianity.
 Long periods of conflict between great powers, punctuated by occasional times of peace, meant that the survival of Croatia was constantly jeopardised and national development hindered.
 Several times, foreign powers organised their military defence systems on Croatian land (e.g. the Frankish Eastern Line and the Austrian Military Border).
 Croatia was also on the route of the deepest incursions made by the Ottoman Empire into Central Europe, which led to the contraction of the Croatian state and the shrinking of the Croatian ethnic area towards the west.
 The final consequence of this situation was that Croatia was shaped along the unusual contours of its modern state territory, arching widely around neighbouring Bosnia and Herzegovina.
 The location of the country has brought it into contact with different cultures, traces of which can be found in various kinds of tangible and spiritual heritage, which today, alongside the original Croatian tradition, have been incorporated into the national identity and recognised in the European community of nations.

-The direct consequence of belonging to different political centres throughout history was the long and drawn-out period during which the Croatian lands, today’s historical regions, were not united.
+The direct consequence of belonging to different political centres throughout history was the long and drawn-out period during which the Croatian lands, today's historical regions, were not united.
 Under these circumstances, the political genesis of Croatia was slow and protracted.
 After several centuries of political links with the Central European countries of Austria and Hungary, in 1918 Croatia became part of the Yugoslav state, whose centre of gravity was further east, so that through most of the 20th century, Croatian interests were subordinated to Yugoslav ones.
 Nonetheless, within the framework of Yugoslavia, Croatia continued to develop its own potential and, occasionally, to express its own political goals.
-In this situation of limited independence, Croatia succeeded after the Second World War in integrating most of its ethnic regions, then, during the disintegration of Yugoslavia, to mount a military defence and, after the collapse of the Eastern Bloc, to win the struggle for international recognition.
-Croatia’s sovereignty and western orientation have been affirmed by entry into the European Union, and, once again, the country is in the position of being a border, which places it in a unique position to participate in the process of extending the European Union to non-member countries, by showing its special interest in them, and also its understanding of them.
+In this situation of limited independence, Croatia succeeded in integrating most of its ethnic regions after the Second World War, then in mounting a military defence during the disintegration of Yugoslavia and, after the collapse of the Eastern Bloc, to win the fight for international recognition.
+Croatia's sovereignty and western orientation have been affirmed by entry into the European Union, and, once again, the country is in the position of being a border, which places it in a unique position to participate in the process of extending the European Union to non-member countries, by showing its special interest in them, and also its understanding of them.

 Our Beautiful Homeland